Suzanne Dansereau

 Suzanne Dansereau is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
 She represents the electoral district of Verchères as a member of the Coalition Avenir Québec.

+She served on the municipal council of Contrecœur, Quebec from 1993 to 2001, and as mayor from 2001 to 2017.
+She was the Prefect of the Marguerite-D'Youville Regional County Municipality from 2014 to 2017.